core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Furthermore, if the used encryption algorithm does not provide integrity protection, then it does not ensure any level of message authentication or proof of group membership.

    On the other hand, proof of group membership is always ensured by construction through the strict management of the group keying material (see {{sec-group-key-management}}).
-That is, the group is rekeyed in case of nodes' leaving, and the current group members are informed of former group members.
+That is, the group is rekeyed in case of members' leaving, and the current group members are informed of former group members.
 Thus, a current group member owning the latest group keying material does not own the public key of any former group member.

    This allows a recipient endpoint to rely on the owned public keys, in order to always confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
 In turn, this prevents a former group member to possibly re-sign and inject in the group a stored message that was protected with old keying material.